dontcry2013/blog/source/_posts/docker.md

 ---
 title: Getting started with Docker
 date: 2019-12-05 11:28:38
-categories: [CI, Basic, Tools]
+categories: [CI, Basic, Tools, Virtualization]
-tags:
+tags: docker
 ---

 Since its release in 2013, [Docker] has been receiving a lot of attention and is considered to be likely to change the software industry.